Most businesses don’t have a pricing process

-Pricing is intrinsically linked to practically every metric of a business’s success: from revenue through to market share and finishing with the all-important profit margins that should form the focus of every business leader.
-Yet few take the time to craft their pricing process, with even fewer appreciating the science that is price intelligence and the benefits it can deliver to the modern business.
+Pricing is inextricably linked to almost every metric of a company’s success, from revenue to market share to the all-important profit margins that should be the focus of every business leader.
+Yet few take the time to craft their pricing process, with even fewer appreciating the science of pricing intelligence and the benefits it can deliver to modern business.

-The KPMG article takes a look at why this might be the case and more importantly asks who should be taking ownership and responsibility for this critically important aspect of business.
+The KPMG article takes a look at why this might be the case and, more importantly, asks who should be taking ownership and responsibility for this crucial aspect of a business.

-The outlook for the (many) companies with a lack of a pricing process
+The outlook for (many) companies with a lack of a pricing process

-A recent survey undertaken by KPMG found that board members across a wide range of industries reported that “poor pricing decisions leave at least 10% profit on the table” (KPMG 2015).
-Putting this worrying figure aside, the statement itself illustrates a pretty pertinent issue: if companies are well aware of the potential of pricing strategies (or perhaps more pointedly, are aware of the effect of a lack of a pricing strategy) why such a situation is all too common ?
+According to a recent survey by KPMG, board members from a variety of industries reported that “poor pricing decisions leave at least 10% profit on the table” (KPMG 2015).
+Putting this worrying figure aside, the statement itself illustrates a pretty pertinent issue: if companies are well aware of the potential of pricing strategies (or perhaps more pointedly, are aware of the effect of a lack of a pricing strategy), why is such a situation all too common?

-As at least a partial answer to this, according to KPMG’s recent report, is that companies all too frequently consist of departments who look towards each other for pricing direction, with no definitive department charged with the final say upon pricing and certainly no singular manager or owner of the final pricing decision.
+At least a partial answer to this, according to KPMG’s recent report, is that companies all too frequently consist of departments that look towards each other for pricing direction, with no definitive department in charge of the final say on pricing and certainly no single manager or owner of the final pricing decision.

 Illusions of the marketplace

-Going beyond business departments that look to each another for pricing direction, there also seems to be another key reason that leads to a distinct lack of defined pricing processes.
-Namely, the common misconception that pricing strategy is defined by the market or customer base, in addition to concerns that pricing changes will result in unpredictable outcomes (which may be particularly understandable in what remains a relatively price sensitive post financial crisis market).
-In our own experience, the lack of a clearly defined process can simply be down to lack of time or resource, often resulting in rushed and ill-informed decisions based on incomplete data and in response to a critical issue, for example – ‘xyz’ product is not selling and we have too much stock, we need to do something quickly.
+Going beyond business departments that look to each other for pricing direction, there also seems to be another key reason that leads to a distinct lack of defined pricing processes.
+Namely, the common misconception that pricing strategy is defined by the market or customer base, in addition to concerns that pricing changes will result in unpredictable outcomes (which may be particularly understandable in what remains a relatively price-sensitive post-financial crisis market).
+In our own experience, the lack of a clearly defined process can simply be due to a lack of time or resources, often resulting in rushed and ill-informed decisions based on incomplete data and in response to a critical issue.
+For example, ‘xyz’ product is not selling and we have too much stock, we need to act quickly.

 Price management: Just who should be taking ownership?

 “Traditionally, the responsibility for pricing has been shared by the Marketing, Finance and Sales functions.
-However, this ultimately means that no-one actually leads on pricing and the dialogue across a business is shaped by the various departments’ competing pressures, viewpoints and incentives.
-In my view, these established contenders to lead on pricing all struggle to do the job, so it’s time for a rethink”.
+However, this ultimately means that no one actually leads on pricing, and the dialogue across a business is shaped by the various departments’ competing pressures, viewpoints, and incentives.
+In my opinion, these established contenders to lead on pricing all struggle to do the job, so it’s time for a rethink.”

-Beyond a singular executive however, the KPMG report argues that there are strong arguments for marketing, sales and finance departments to each provide for their insight into pricing direction, with experts making the case for each.
-Most certainly however, even without expert opinion, it’s quite straightforward to surmise that genuine retail intelligence that can drive profitable pricing comes not from a singular area of knowledge, but from a mix.
+Beyond a single executive, however, the KPMG report argues that there are strong arguments for marketing, sales, and finance departments to each provide their insight into pricing direction, with experts making the case for each.
+Most certainly, however, even without expert opinion, it’s quite straightforward to surmise that genuine retail intelligence that can drive profitable pricing comes not from a single area of knowledge but from a mix.